AntiPwr/AntiPwr.github.io/root/wiki/Merchant System.md

 **Bin**: [[Scape]]
 **Eco**: [[Toman Ecoss]]

-The Merchant System is a grouping of belief-based magic systems within the [[Toman Ecoss]], encompassing [[Source Surges]], [[Discovery Inspiration]], and [[Scape (TTRPG)/6 Campaign/4 Homebrew Rules/Sea Level Spells|Sea Level Spells]].
+The Merchant System is a grouping of belief-based magic systems within the [[Toman Ecoss]], encompassing [[Source Surge]], [[Discovery Inspiration]], and [[Scape (TTRPG)/6 Campaign/4 Homebrew Rules/Sea Level Spells|Sea Level Spells]].
 The goal of this system framework is to allow players and their characters to harness the power of their beliefs, translating them into tangible abilities and effects that shape their interactions with the world while positively reinforcing an immersive and passionate narrative.